Toriality/my-devlog/readme.md

 </details>

+## DevLog #25 - 27.04.2023

+The site server structure will be reorganized, once again.

+This time, I am very excited about these changes because they will be the most advanced changes I’ve made so far.
+The restructuring will be focused on the whole project, with an emphasis on Mongoose functions.

+Currently, we use functions created from scratch to perform data validation for things like size, regex tests, and other basic text and file validations.
+This approach leads to a certain amount of repetition and boilerplate in the code.

+My goal with this new restructuring is study the Mongoose framework and to dive deeper into its features like validations and middleware functions.
+The aim is to reduce the number of lines of code and imports across different files.

+Mongoose provides validation functions for various types of data, including the hability to create custom validators.

+Additionally, Mongoose has middleware that enables the execution of functions before and after certain events.
+For instance, with the post(‘save’) function, which runs after a project is saved in the database, we can update the user who created the project by adding the project ID to their document.

+I am still in the early stages of these implementations, I will have more updates in the next few days.

 ## DevLog #24 - 24.04.2023

 The last two days I've decided to make some updates on our old codebase.
 Specifically the DailyPicks, TrendingPosts, and other outdated functions that were taking up valuable space.
 I decided to remove these functions since they are no longer being used on our current server and have been deprecated.